Kale & Brussels Sprout Salad with Walnuts, Parmesan & Lemon-Mustard Dressing

 Forks on a plate of kale and brussels sprout salad with walnuts, parmesan, and lemon-mustard dressing.

-Made with crisp power greens, toasted walnuts, chunks of Parmesan and a lemony Dijon dressing—this salad tastes like a healthful, crunchy Caesar.
-Be prepared to love it, even if you’re not a kale or Brussels sprouts person.
-My husband, an ardent Brussels sprouts avoider, devoured it without even realizing there were Brussels sprouts in there (at least until I let my 10-year-old daughter in on it, who giggled every time he took a bite).
-Make it for weekday lunches or as a side to cedar planked salmon, grilled flank steak, or grilled chicken.
-Bonus: it keeps well and can be made ahead of time.
+Made with crisp power greens, toasted walnuts, chunks of Parmesan and a lemony Dijon dressing—this kale Brussels sprouts salad tastes like a healthful, crunchy Caesar.
+Trust me, you’ll love it—even if you’re not a “greens” person.
+My husband, who usually avoids Brussels sprouts, devoured it without even realizing they were in there (until my 10-year-old daughter spilled the beans, giggling with every bite he took).
+It’s perfect for weekday lunches or as a side to cedar planked salmon, grilled flank steak, or grilled chicken.
+Bonus: it keeps well and can be made ahead of time!

 What You’ll Need To Make Kale & Brussels Sprouts Salad